Herbs, Plants, and Healing Properties

 Galangal

-Galangal – Belonging to the ginger family of plants, it is also called Blue Ginger, Gao Liang, and Laos and has both culinary and medicinal uses.
+Galangal – Belonging to the ginger family of plants, it is also called Blue Ginger, Gao Liang, and Laos and has culinary and medicinal uses.
 Originating in Indonesia, it was brought to Europe around the 9th century.
 Its use in herbal medicine has long been known for its warming and comforting effects on digestion, similar to other ginger-related herbs.
 Its mild spicy taste makes it a very soothing herb used throughout the years to treat abdominal pain, vomiting, hiccups, diarrheaflatulence, canker sores, sore gums, and motion sickness.

-Ginkgo Biloba – Believed to be one of the most ancient species of trees still in existence, Ginkgo Biloba trees are grown in Korea, China, southern France, and in the eastern and southern United States.
+Ginkgo Biloba – Believed to be one of the most ancient species of trees still in existence, Ginkgo Biloba trees are grown in Korea, China, southern France, and the eastern and southern United States.
 The trees can live as long as 1,000 years, and their leaves have long been used for food and medical treatments.
 It is most commonly used to treat the elderly for disorientation, depression, memory loss, headache, dementia, Alzheimer’s Disease, tinnitus, and vertigo because of its positive effects as a circulatory aid.
-It has also been found to be effective for circulation problems, ADHD, cramps, high blood pressure, and as an antioxidant.
+It has also been effective for circulation problems, ADHD, cramps, high blood pressure, and as an antioxidant.

-Ginseng – Numerous species belonging to the Panax genus can be found throughout the world, and their roots and leaves have long been used throughout history in herbal medicines.
-Several species grow around the world, including Panax Ginseng, Siberian Ginseng, and American Ginseng.
-Though some are preferred for specific benefits, all are considered to have similar properties.
-The name Panax is derived from the Greek word panacea meaning, “all healing.”
+Ginseng – Numerous species belonging to the Panax genus can be found worldwide, and their roots and leaves have long been used throughout history in herbal medicines.
+Several species grow worldwide, including Panax Ginseng, Siberian Ginseng, and American Ginseng.
+Though some are preferred for specific benefits, all have similar properties.
+The name Panax is derived from the Greek word panacea, which means “all healing.”
 The most commonly used is Panax Ginseng, also called Asian or Korean Ginseng.
-Native to China, Korea, and Russia, it has been an important herbal remedy in traditional Chinese medicine for thousands of years, primarily as a treatment for weakness and fatigue.
-Over the years, it has also been used in a variety of other ailments, including diabetes, sexual dysfunction in men, reduces stress, boosts energy, enhances memory, and stimulates the immune system.
+Native to China, Korea, and Russia, it has been a necessary herbal remedy in traditional Chinese medicine for thousands of years, primarily as a treatment for weakness and fatigueOver the years, it has also been used in various other ailments, including diabetes and sexual dysfunction in men, reduces stress, boosts energy, enhances memory, and stimulates the immune system.
 Research has shown specific effects that support the central nervous system, liver function, lung function, and circulatory system.
-The root is most often available in dried form, either whole or sliced; however, Ginseng leaves and stems, although not as highly prized, are also used in dried form.
+The root is often available in dried form, either whole or sliced; however, Ginseng leaves and stems are also used in dried form, although not as highly prized.

 Medicine man with a patient, by Captain Eastman, C. Schussele Lithograph.